Millie Tunnell

 Millie Tunnell was born into slavery on the Tunnell plantation near Drummond town in Accomack County, Virginia between 1780 and 1783 on March 10 and died January 1896, at 111 years of age.
-Tunnell achieved notoriety after she had reached her 100th birthday when reporters began annual interviews that were dispatched in the local papers- which continued until her passing in 1896.
+Tunnell achieved notoriety after she had reached her 100th birthday when reporters began annual interviews that were dispatched in the local papers- which continued until her death in 1896.
 She was noted to have a sharp memory, smoked a corncob pipe and at 110 years credited with the ability to thread a sewing needle without eyeglasses.
 At the time she was also credited the oldest living woman in Jamaica, Queens.

 Early history

 Due to paucity of slave records, Her actual birth date is disputed, and she is thought to be as old as 114.
 Charles Ewell owned a neighboring plantation and his slave, Merrick Ewell, married Millie, whom he was able to see daily and together they had six children.
 Merrick Ewell became emancipated when Charles Ewell died, having liberated all his slaves.
 Merrick, fearing re-enslavement, quickly left Virginia for Greenport in Suffolk County on the north fork of Long Island where he engaged in fishing and farming.
 In 1855 Henry Tunnell died and liberated his slaves including Millie and her progeny.